pieotr/p3-ir-camera/README.md

 - Video records native radiometric frames to `.p3v`.
 After Stop recording drains the writer queue successfully, the completed sequence opens automatically for analysis.
 Empty or failed recordings do not replace the current image.

 Freeze stops display updates without stopping acquisition.
 Open RAW loads NPZ, native 16-bit PNG or uint16 NPY; imported frames remain editable and can be recolored and exported.
 Return to live resumes camera viewing.
 Save data preserves RAW and analysis settings in NPZ.
 Save image offers smooth JPEG, native RAW PNG or color PNG, with an optional legend for color images.

+### Comparison and advanced viewing

+- **Compare:** two saved images or a frozen reference against the live camera, with a shared scale, pixel inspection and B − A statistics.
+Each slot offers Open image, Freeze and Live.
+Freeze copies that slot or the working frame if empty; live comparison continues when the main view is frozen/offline.
+- **White hot / red peak:** grayscale with the upper end of the display scale in red.
+Disable CLAHE/DDE when interpreting red as temperature; enhanced edges can also become red.
+- **Custom palette scaling:** the View **Fixed scale** checkbox selects manual limits; otherwise the range uses frame percentiles.
+Older NPZ files with `custom_auto_scale` retain their explicit min/max behavior.
+- **Focus peaking:** adjustable green thermal-edge overlay in Filters, excluded from measurements and exports.
+- **Remember mirror:** Sensor saves live-view mirroring per camera model and restores it automatically; imported orientation does not replace this preference.
+- **Live correction:** RAW editing has an explicit experimental switch for applying enabled emissivity correction to the running stream.
+It starts disabled; material masks do not track motion.

+See [operation details](docs/OPERATIONS.md) for exact scale behavior, persistence and comparison limitations.

+Help opens a large scrollable panel in the main workspace and documents every registered shortcut, mouse navigation and all tool categories.
+In Compare, image shortcuts target the last clicked A/B image; text fields keep their standard editing shortcuts.

 ## Camera behavior and limitations